davbre/mira/README.md

 ## Demo

-A Mira instance is running here providing APIs to serveral datasets:
+A Mira instance is running here providing APIs to several datasets:

 [http://178.62.193.189](http://178.62.193.189)